-To investigate whether LRQK is compatible with quantization-based compression methods, we evaluate the combination of LRQK with KVQuant~\cite{hooper2024kvquant}, a representative KV cache quantization approach.
-We conduct experiments on `meta-llama/Llama-3.1-8B-Instruct' (Llama-3.1-8B) and `Qwen/Qwen2.5-7B-Instruct' (Qwen 2.5-7B-Instruct) using the RULER 32K benchmark.
+To investigate whether LRQK is compatible with quantization based compression methods, the combination of LRQK with KVQuant~\cite{hooper2024kvquant}, a representative KV cache quantization approach, is evaluated.
+Experiments are conducted on `meta-llama/Llama-3.1-8B-Instruct' (Llama-3.1-8B) and `Qwen/Qwen2.5-7B-Instruct' (Qwen 2.5-7B-Instruct) using the RULER 32K benchmark.
 The LRQK hyperparameters are set to $r=32$, top-$k=2048$, and 64 lite tokens.

 Table~\ref{tab:kvquant_results} presents the results comparing models with KVQuant alone versus the combination of KVQuant and LRQK.
 For Llama-3.1-8B, the combined approach maintains competitive performance across most tasks.
 For Qwen2.5-7B, combining both methods yields mixed results: while some tasks show improvements (e.g., MK1, MV, MQ), others exhibit slight degradation (e.g., MK2).
 Overall, the results demonstrate that LRQK can be effectively combined with quantization methods without catastrophic performance loss, suggesting that the proposed method and quantization operate on complementary aspects of KV cache compression.